GENERAL INFORMATION

 We have a Plan B in case extreme weather conditions require evacuating the camps.
 In this scenario, participants will be transferred to an indoor gymnasium, where they can spend the night with their sleeping bag on an inflatable mattress.

-Those who wish may also book a cabin, hotel, or hostel at their own expense.
-In this case, the organization’s buses will drop you off at the Villa La Angostura bus terminal, from where each runner will need to reach their reserved accommodation.
-This cost will be covered by the runner.
-An updated list of available lodging, with current capacity, will be provided to help with reservations if this plan is activated.
+Those who wish may also book a cabin, hotel or hostel on their own.
+In this case, organization buses will drop runners off at the Cerro Catedral parking area, from where each runner must arrange their own transfer to the reserved accommodation.
+The cost of this option will be the runner’s responsibility.
+A list of available accommodations will be provided, updated according to capacity.

 In more complex situations, such as the simultaneous evacuation of both camps, spending the night in the gyms—or even temporarily inside buses—will also be an option, organized and coordinated by the staff.